aaronjr/testingPractice/README.md

 # testingPractice

-## Writen solution and tests for the following.
+## I have written solutions and tests for the following;

 - A capitalize function that takes a string and returns it with the first character capitalized.